Are cockapoos high maintenance?

 Disreputable breeding practices will ensure any genetic defects in the parent dogs will pass to their offspring.
 This will open the door to serious vet bills and can lead to the premature death of what should have been a healthy young Cockapoo.

 So, are Cockapoos annoying, or are they just the same as every dog out there?
-I still say the Cockapoo is a beautiful, fantastic dog and makes a wonderful companion for a family.
-Of course, if you have the wrong mindset, all dog breeds can be annoying.
-That’s why I stress the need to research thoroughly and in-depth the breed you’re considering.
+I still say the Cockapoo is a beautiful, fantastic dog and makes an excellent companion for a family.
+Of course, dog breeds can be annoying if you have the wrong mindset.
+That’s why I stress the need to research the breed you’re considering thoroughly and in-depth.

 If you’re contemplating becoming a Cockapoo owner, weigh all the pros and cons.